This week was special. My favorite website in my portfolio of web properties reached 3 million page views.

 Long-Form Content?
 Nonsense

-The average word count across all blog posts in this website is well under 1,000 words.
-If you’ve been blogging for a while, you will know that this is actually quite low.
+The average word count across all blog posts in this website is under 1,000 words.
+And if you’ve been blogging for a while, you will know that this is actually quite low.

 Some of my competitors have articles with more than 2K words.
 I can easily outrank them with half that amount.